-The VOLT 100 series arrives ready to be connected to a system.
+The VOLT 100 series arrives ready to be connected to a system with a default CPI address of 1.
 Device configuration is only required when multiple GRANITE Measurement Modules are connected to a single data logger.
 Each module must have a unique CPI address.
 Set a unique device name for further distinction between GRANITE Measurement Modules.